 Tik Tok, Instagram, Facebook, Linkedin, Twitter or Pinterest?
 Is Snapchat even still a thing?
-How do you choose which platform is the best social media for travel agents?
+How do you choose which platform is the best social media marketing for marketing for travel agents?
 Do you kill yourself learning the latest dance steps while snapping a Nat Geo-worthy photo and do it all?

 And then, how do you know what the best practices are for each?
 It’s tough to keep them all straight and know which ones, if any at all, are best for promoting your travel business.

-Myth #1 – Social media is the best way to get new clients.
+Myth #1 – Social media marketing is the best way to get new clients.

 Think of the last company you found on social media that you actually purchased from straight away.
 It’s probably not a long list.